AljazOblonsek/BlazorToastify/README.md

     * `type`: string, not required - options: default, info, success, warning, error // Type of the toast notification
     * `animation`: string, not required - options: bounce, fade // Animation the toast notification will use
     * `autoClose`: int, not required - // Time for toast to be visible in MS

+## 4. Contributions and Feedback
+Feel free to open issues, fix bugs and provide feedback on how to improve the package.